+The Energy Decree confirms the application of the substitute tax at a single rate of 14%.
+In previous years different rates applied depending on the percentage of share capital and corresponding voting rights.
 This regime has been available for a number of years and involves stepping up the tax basis in the asset to current market value, paying tax, at a lower rate than normal, on the step up.

-By way of example: a natural person owns – by way of a private, non business investment – a share of an srl, representing 50% of the entire share capital, with a purchase value of € 50,000, which he wants to sell at a price of € 600,000.
+By way of example: an individual owns a private, non business investment, share of an srl, representing 50% of the entire share capital, with a purchase value of € 50,000, which they want to sell at a price of € 600,000.

-The revaluation of the quota, if implemented before 30 June 2020, would see the payment of the substitute tax of 11% on the entire revalued amount, ie. € 550,000 x 11% = € 61,050.
-A saving of nearly Euro 82,000.
+The revaluation of the share, if implemented before 15 June 2022, would see the payment of the substitute tax of 14% on the entire revalued amount, ie. € 550,000 x 14% = € 77,000.
+A saving of nearly Euro 66,000, net of timing costs.

+The F24 tax payment form needs to be completed to effect the tax payment The code is: ” 8055 – Substitute tax on income taxes for the restatement of the purchase values of equity investments not traded on regulated markets”.
 The substitute tax due can be offset on the F24 form, using any available tax credits (VAT, personal income tax, etc.).
 In case of payment in installments, the revaluation is completed with the payment of the first installment of the substitute tax.
 The Revenue Agency in the Circular 4 August 2004, n.
 35 / E, clarified that the failure to pay the installments after the first one does not invalidate the revaluation and the unpaid tax becomes a due due to the authorities in the normal way.
 Thus for example it is possible to make late payment with interest and penalties.